Andy Murray is undecided about whether to play Wimbledon and says doubles is likelier than singles

 "Maybe it's my ego getting in the way, but I feel that I deserve the opportunity to give it until the very last moment to make that decision," said the 37-year-old Murray, who plans to retire in the coming months.
 "It's complicated, and it's made more complicated because I want to play at Wimbledon one more time ... so I'm going to give it as long as I can to see how well I recover."

 “It has been mentioned to me: ‘Are you going to withdraw before the draw at 10 a.m. on Friday?’
 And I’m like, 'Well, no, I’m not.
-I’m going to wait until the last minute,” said Murray, who could play doubles with his older brother, Jamie.
+I’m going to wait until the last minute,” Murray said.
 “This is not clear-cut, where I am 100% going to be ready to play or there is a 0% chance that I can play.
 That is the situation.
 I would say it’s probably more likely that I’m not able to play singles right now.”

 Murray had been intending to finish his career by playing at Wimbledon and then the Paris Olympics, where the tennis competition at Roland Garros starts July 27.
 But then came the latest in a series of health issues in 2024: He had to stop playing during the first set of a match last week at the Queen's Club grass-court tournament in London because of pain and trouble walking due to nerve damage caused by the cyst, then had an operation on Saturday.